danieljprice/splash/docs/settings.rst

 current settings using a new dump file).

-If you have placed more than one file on the command line, then pressing space in interactive mode will read (and plot) the next file (press ’h’ in interactive mode for a full list of commands - you can move forwards and backwards using arbitrary jumps).
-For non-interactive devices or where interactive mode is turned off dump files are cycled through automatically, plotting the same plot for each file/timestep.
+If you have placed more than one file on the command line, then pressing space in :ref:`sec:interactive` will read (and plot) the next file (press ’h’ in :ref:`sec:interactive` for a full list of commands - you can move forwards and backwards using arbitrary jumps).
+For non-interactive devices or where :ref:`sec:interactive` is turned off dump files are cycled through automatically, plotting the same plot for each file/timestep.

 .. _sec:subsetofsteps: